VARDHAN-BORA/Masters_Capstone/README.md

-# Post-Congestion Pricing in Manhattan: Evaluating the Impact on Citi Bike Operations
+# Evaluating the Impact of Congestion Pricing on Citi Bike Operations

-## Overview
+## Project Overview

-### This project aims to evaluate the effects of the recently implemented congestion pricing on Citi Bike usage in Manhattan.
-The study explores how congestion pricing influences Citi Bike trip frequency, duration, geographic distribution, and station usage while identifying policy adjustments to optimize supply and demand.
+This project aims to quantitatively assess the impact of congestion pricing on Citi Bike usage in Manhattan using advanced statistical and machine learning techniques.

 ## Objectives

-### Assess the impact of congestion pricing on Citi Bike usage patterns in Manhattan.
+- Perform a comprehensive assessment of Citi Bike trip data pre- and post-congestion pricing.

-### Analyze changes in trip frequency, duration, and geographic distribution of Citi Bike rides.
+- Analyze variations in ride frequency, trip duration, and station utilization.

-### Evaluate the effect of new Citi Bike stations on ridership growth and demand distribution.
+- Evaluate the impact of new bike stations on ridership redistribution.

-### Propose policy recommendations to enhance supply-demand balance in the Citi Bike network.
+- Develop data-driven policy recommendations leveraging AI-driven optimization techniques.

+## Methodology
+The project will employ techniques such as:
+- Data Collection & Feature Engineering
+- Statistical & Machine Learning Analysis (ARIMA, Random Forest, etc.)
+- Geospatial Analysis (Heatmaps, KDE plots)
+- Policy Recommendations & AI-Driven Optimization

+## Installation & Requirements
+- Python 3.8 or later
+- Install dependencies: `pip install -r requirements.txt`

-## Literature Review
+## Team Members

-### A detailed literature review has been conducted to support this project, covering:

-### The relationship between congestion pricing and alternative transportation modes.

-### The impact of congestion pricing on Citi Bike ridership patterns.

-### Geographic and temporal variations in Citi Bike trip frequency and duration.

-### The role of new bike stations in improving accessibility and usage.

-### Policy interventions to optimize supply and demand in bike-sharing systems.

-## For more details, refer to the literature_review_citi_bike document in this repository.
+- [Your Name]
+- [Team Member 1]
+- [Team Member 2]
+- [Team Member 3]